prashun07/Last_minute_notes_cpp/OOPS/oops_LMN.md

 - When there are multiple functions with the same name but take different parameters as an arguments then these function are said to be overloaded.
 - Functions can be overloaded by changing the number of arguments or and changing the type of arguments.
+- Functions can't be overloaded by changing the return type of the function.
+- Function overloading is also called static polymorphism.

 ```C++